 - For ferry and bus timetables in English, you can also refer to Amalficoast-Web or positano.com.

 There are also private boat charters offered at the ticket kiosks on the piers in Amalfi and Naples.
 Even if you do not decide to visit all the towns by boat, you will probably want to visit Capri, so you will need to take at least one boat.

 People from different areas of Italy can be very different, as in any other country in the world.
 It is not an exception in Naples.
-The city and his people have a very especial reputation.
-There are plenty of stories and rumours regarding its mafia and the amount of robberies and crimes.
+The city and his people have a very special reputation.
+There are plenty of stories and rumours regarding its mafia and the number of robberies and crimes.
 They even say it is Italy’s scariest city.
 Personally, I do not think it is that bad.
 But I only stayed one night.
 I can say that the traffic is terrible and the place is noisy and untidy.
 But it has a lot of personality and charm.

 In our case, we took a train from Rome (Roma termini) to Naples.
 And only 20 minutes after departure we were talking with a very nice and friendly “Napolitano”, whose name was Salvatore and who recommended all kind of places in Naples.
 Our first question was: –Where can we find the best Pizza Napolitana?
 And without a single thread of doubt, the answer was: —Starita.
-So we headed there that same night, and I have to say it was one if the best pizzas I ever had.
-I had one with rocket, parma ham, and parmesan, as you can see in the picture below.
+So we headed there that same night, and I have to say it was one of the best pizzas I ever had.
+I had one with rocket, Parma ham, and parmesan, as you can see in the picture below.

 Lastly, our new friend recommended two ice cream (gelato) shops, each of them with a flavour speciality.
 So for chocolate (cioccolato) the winner was Casa Infante and for pistachio (pistacchi) was Fantasia.